-The standards in the Code are designed to preserve the highest standards of professional confidentiality in terms of access to, as well as management and processing of all information and, in general, in the performance of our banking activity as a whole, and ensuring the adoption of best banking and financial practice, and transparent, responsible and prudent business and risk management.
-It contributes to the promotion of an organisational culture of compliance with legislation and conformity, with the values and principles adopted, in addition to the development of best corporate governance principles and ethical conduct.
+The standards in the Code are designed to preserve the highest standards of professional confidentiality in terms of access to, as well as management and processing of, all information and, in general, in the performance of our banking activity as a whole through adoption of best banking and financial practice, and transparent, responsible and prudent businessand risk management.
+This contributes to the promotion of an organisational culture of compliance with legislation and conformity with the values and principles adopted, in addition to the development of best corporate governance principles and ethical conduct.